Milan Raspopović: International results

-The school held records for winning more than 400 medals at international competitions and Olympiads, and for graduating scientists with approximately 2000 PhD's among its alumni.

-It was not unusual that most, and sometimes all, of the medals at Republics or Federal competitions in Serbia and in Socialist Federative Republic of Yugoslavia, in all categories and for every single grade, were won by students of Mathematical Gymnasium Belgrade.
-Consequently, Yugoslavian teams for International Olympiads consisted of mostly or only students from Mathematical Gymnasium Belgrade.
-In 1974, a turbulent year for Yugoslavia when the new Constitution of Yugoslavia was introduced, 7 out of 8 members of Yugoslavian National Team for International Mathematical Olympiad – IMO, were from Mathematical Gymnasium Belgrade.
+Raspopović led the school as its principal and director for 32 years.
+The school held records for winning more than 400 medals at international competitions and for graduating scientists with approximately 2000 PhDs among its alumni.
+Sometimes, all of the medals at Republics or Federal competitions in Serbia and Socialist Federative Republic of Yugoslavia, in all categories and for every single grade, were won by students of Mathematical Gymnasium Belgrade.
+Yugoslavian teams for International Olympiads consisted mostly or only students from Mathematical Gymnasium Belgrade.

+In 1974, 7 out of 8 members of Yugoslavia's national team for the International Mathematical Olympiad (IMO) were from Mathematical Gymnasium Belgrade.
 It caused political comment since Yugoslavia had six Republics and seven out of eight students for IMO came from Belgrade's Mathematical Gymnasium.
-The critics were answered when the Yugoslav team (7 out of 8 were MG students) came back from the IMO with five medals: two gold, one silver, and two bronze.
+The Yugoslav team came back from the IMO with five medals: two gold, one silver, and two bronze.
 Yugoslavia ranked 5th in the world, and USSR and Yugoslavia were the only 2 countries that won two gold medals that year.
-Mathematical Gymnasium was the absolute winner among all schools in the world, and remained at that position to the present day.
 In 2010, the Serbian national team for IMO had MG students only.
-They ranked 10th in the world as a country (Serbia) and took the first place in the world as a school.
+They ranked 10th in the world as a country (Serbia) and took first place in the world as a school.

 Retirement

-Raspopović was professor in Mathematical Gymnasium Belgrade from the school's foundation days in 1966, and was elected Principal and Director in 1970.
+Raspopović was a professor in Mathematical Gymnasium Belgrade from the school's foundation days in 1966 and was elected Principal and Director in 1970.
 He served as Principal and Director until his retirement, effective from 2002.
 He was succeeded as a Principal by Ljubomir Protić of the Faculty of Mathematics, University of Belgrade.
 Milan Raspopović remained an active member of the Mathematical Gymnasium Trust and Mathematical Gymnasium Scientific Board.